Don Haskins: Post-championship career

 Haskins was never able to duplicate his 1966 success.
 After winning the 1966 title, his Miners would only win seven more NCAA Tournament games and only survived the tournament's first weekend twice, in 1967 and 1992.

 Nonetheless, he is regarded as an important figure in basketball history.
 Among the players he coached at UTEP over the years were future NBA all-stars Nate Archibald, Tim Hardaway, and Antonio Davis.
 Other UTEP alums moving to the NBA included Marlon Maxey and Greg Foster.
 He was also a mentor for several future coaches, including Nolan Richardson and Tim Floyd.
 He served as an assistant coach under Hank Iba in the 1972 Summer Olympics in Munich.

 A street is named after him in El Paso's East side.
 In 1977, UTEP moved from Memorial Gym, home of the 1966 champions, to the larger Special Events Center.
-In 1998, before what would be Haskins' last season, it was renamed the Don Haskins Center in his honor.
+In 1998, before what would be Haskins' last season, it was renamed the Don Haskins Center in his honor, making Haskins one of the few coaches to have coached at a venue named for him.

 Bob Knight was Haskins' fishing partner and one of his best friends.
 Another good friend, Norm Ellenberger, was former coach of the New Mexico Lobos.

 In 1997, he was inducted into the Oklahoma Sports hall of Fame.

 Glory Road

-Glory Road, a Disney film about the then-Texas Western 1966 championship season, was released on January 13, 2006.
+Glory Road, a Walt Disney Pictures film about the then-Texas Western 1966 championship season, was released on January 13, 2006.
 Haskins is portrayed in the film by actor Josh Lucas.
 On November 29, 2005, the City of El Paso renamed the street between its two basketball arenas "Glory Road."
-Adolph Rupp, Jr., pointed out that his father had previously used the term "Glory Road" in his farewell speech to his fans and worried that his father would be villainized in the film.
-However, director Jim Gartner stated that Rupp Sr. would not be negatively portrayed in the film, claiming that Jon Voight, who played Rupp, was careful in his role, seeking not to mischaracterize Rupp as a racist.
+Adolph Rupp Jr. pointed out that his father had previously used the term "Glory Road" in his farewell speech to his fans and worried that his father would be villainized in the film.
+However, director Jim Gartner stated that Rupp Sr. would not be negatively portrayed in the film, claiming that Jon Voight, who played Rupp, was careful in his role, seeking not to characterize Rupp as a racist.

 Haskins stated his disappointment at the cutting of the movie scenes of his one-on-one games with his boyhood friend Herman Carr, who is African-American.
 Carr was present in El Paso as a guest for the premiere screening, November 28, 2005.
 These scenes would have depicted a formative influence on Haskins' game of basketball.
 Haskins appeared in the movie as an extra by playing a gas station attendant.

 Glory Road was produced by Jerry Bruckheimer, and was based upon Haskins' official same-titled autobiography, written with Dan Wetzel and released by Hyperion Books in 2005.
 A national best seller, it was reprinted five times in its first four months of release and was selected as an "Editor's Choice" by the New York Times Book Review.